DCurrent/openbor/COMPILING.md

 ### Building from a Container
 Using the build scripts provided in the repository we can now ensure that all supported targets can be built successfully and are ready for distribution.
+Once completed simply type exit to end your container session.

         root@7e7774eba72b:/workspace$ ./build-all.sh